agl-alexglopez/maze-tui/README.md

 $ cargo build --release
 $ cargo run --release --bin measure
 ```
-If you wish to dive into the more specific `run_maze` program, here is the help message that comes with the `-h` flag to get started.

 Use flags, followed by arguments, in any order:

 - `-r` Rows flag.
 Set rows for the maze.